 Mercer University strives to be a Community of Respect that includes respect for academic integrity.
 Students operate under an honor system and will exhibit the values of honesty, trustworthiness, and fairness regarding all academic matters.
-Students, faculty, and staff are expected to report any violations in the forms of, but not limited to, cheating, plagiarism, and academic dishonesty to the honor council appropriate for their campus and program.
+Students, faculty, and staff are expected to report any violations including but not limited to cheating, plagiarism, and academic dishonesty to the honor council appropriate for their campus and program.

-Procedures related to Honor Systems and Academic Integrity are outlined in the specific handbooks for each campus and can be found on the Provost website at https://author.mercer.edu/www/mu-provost/handbooks/upload/graduatehonorsystem.pdf.
+Procedures related to academic integrity and the Honor System are outlined in the specific handbooks and can be found on the Provost website at https://author.mercer.edu/www/muprovost/handbooks/upload/graduatehonorsystem.pdf.